 Kalshi was once able to boast that it offers “legal sports trading” in all 50 states.
-That claim is now in serious jeopardy, at least for a few weeks.
+It no longer can.

 A Nevada court issued a temporary restraining order against Kalshi on Friday that prohibits the prediction market operator from "offering or facilitating the offering of sports-, election-, and entertainment-related event contracts" in the Silver State.